-4. Preserve the fabric and its story by adding it to a quilt.
+3. Preserve the fabric and its story by adding it to a quilt.
 When I was about 9 or 10, my mom made me a log cabin quilt with large and irregular blocks.
-She was a garment maker and not a quilter and she used the fabrics in her stash.
-It was leftovers from making clothes, old garments that were cut up, as well as bits and pieces of leftovers for making curtains, etc. I don’t think any yardage was purchased for this quilt.
+She was a garment maker and not a quilter.
+And she used the fabrics in her stash.
+It was leftovers from making clothes, old garments, which were cut up, as well as bits and pieces of leftovers for making curtains, etc. I don’t think any yardage was purchased for this quilt.
 Amongst the fabrics included was an antique blue and red plaid.
 It was woven in a mill where my great grandmother worked for a brief time in young adulthood.
 Without the inclusion of this fabric in the quilt, I would never have known this story.
 Instead of existing as a piece of fabric in my mom’s stash, it became part of a quilt I brought with me everywhere I lived up until today.
 If you want to leave a story with your quilt, consider making a fabric label for the back describing the story of the fabric included.

+How about you?
 What do you have in your stash that is too precious to use?